All Episodes

 They need a leader.

-I don't mistake my optimism for the fact that I plan on enjoying my life regardless who wins.
+Don't mistake my optimism for the fact that I plan on enjoying my life regardless who wins.

-I'm not, I'm not gonna make myself miserable.
+I'm not going to make myself miserable.

-In fact, I've never been happier.
+In fact, I've never have been happier.

-That Colorado security guard, that act of heroism, she's now being newsboarded for it.
+That Colorado Security Guard, that act of heroism, she's now being newsboarded for it.

-News boarded, our new term for being hit by the drive by.
+Newsboarded, our new term for being hit by the drive-by.

 See you tomorrow, folks.